manastalukdar/manastalukdar.github.io/website/blog/drafts/log-real-time-data-abstraction-linkedin/readme.md

 excerpt: "Summary of LinkedIn Engineering blog post discussing how to use logs for data integration, real time processing, and system building."
 ---

 **Note**: The content below is from the [original blog post](https://engineering.linkedin.com/distributed-systems/log-what-every-software-engineer-should-know-about-real-time-datas-unifying).
 This post contains notes as I read through the original post and extracted key points.
-All credit goes entirely to the original author and this post here is merely an effort in summarizing his post.
+All credit unequivocally goes entirely to the original author and this post here is merely an effort in learning from and summarizing his post.

 # The Log: What every software engineer should know about real-time data's unifying abstraction